 Up to 100€ cash bonus and 350 free spins.
 You can also use another 100 free spins at 20 spins over 5 days.
 Full T&Cs apply.
 18+ only.
 Please gamble responsibly.

-Start your William Hill adventure with a £10 Buy-In bonus up to £300 on selected games, including live dealer titles.
+Start your William Hill adventure with 100 free spins for Fishin' Pots of Gold when you stake your first £10.
 Full terms and conditions found on William Hill Casino website.

 Again, while you may find welcome bonuses, deposit offers and more that you can claim with a PayPal deposit, we certainly would not bank on it.